ryanamatt/Forgerly/README.md

 ### Project Logo (`resources/logo.ico`)

 **License:** All Rights Reserved / Proprietary
 The Narrative Forge logo is the intellectual property of the maintainers.

--Personal Use: You may use the logo for personal use while running the software.
+- Personal Use: You may use the logo for personal use while running the software.

--Contributions: You may include the logo in forks of this repository specifically for the purpose of developing and submitting Pull Requests to the main project.
+- Contributions: You may include the logo in forks of this repository specifically for the purpose of developing and submitting Pull Requests to the main project.

--Restrictions: You may not use this logo for separate commercial purposes or in unrelated derivative works (independent forks/rebrands) without express permission.
+- Restrictions: You may not use this logo for separate commercial purposes or in unrelated derivative works (independent forks/rebrands) without express permission.

 ###  Icons (`resources/icons/`)